Export to Web

 Debugging

-Currently, the only option for WASM debugging is this extension for Chrome.
+Currently, the only option for Wasm debugging is the "C/C++ DevTools Support" extension for Chrome.
 It adds support for breakpoints and a memory viewer into the F12 menu.

 1